Sepsis, the silent killer

 Sepsis is “a life-threatening illness caused by your body’s response to an infection.

 Your immune system protects you from many illnesses and infections, but it’s also possible for it to go into overdrive in response to an infection. … Severe cases of sepsis can lead to septic shock, which is a medical emergency.”
 Healthline UK

-Only recently has this illness been given greater coverage, and with the symptoms resembling other, perhaps more minor, conditions it is not always clear or straight forward in diagnosing.
+Only recently has this illness been given greater coverage, and with the symptoms resembling other, perhaps more minor, conditions it is not always clear or straight forward to diagnose.

-The symptoms can vary from case to case, and depending on age, however in children under five according to NHS guidance the below are initial symptoms to look out for:
+The symptoms can vary from case to case, and depending on age.
+However in children under five according, to NHS guidance , initial symptoms include:

 - looks mottled, bluish or pale

 - is very lethargic or difficult to wake

 - has a rash that does not fade when you press it

 It is advised that, should your child have any of these symptoms, you go straight to your A & E or call 999 immediately.

 If they are showing signs of irregular breathing, temperatures (high/low), eating then get medical advice from the NHS 111 medical support line.